 Baby not into cake?
 Just bring cake to baby! | Pic via themommyproject.com

-It’s such a contrived set up, and most of the stories I’ve read talk about babies being coaxed into trying the cake, or worse, the adults squishing the cake up to try and get the munchkin to play with it!
-Since when did it become normal to engineer Pinterest worthy scenes like this to show the world that your kid is having fun on their birthday and you’re doing Such.
-A. Great.
-Job?
+It's a contrived setup, and most of the stories I’ve come across mention babies being coaxed into trying the cake, or worse, the adults squishing the cake up to try and get the munchkin to play with it!
+I'm not really sure how or when engineering Pinterest-worthy scenes like this, showing the world that your kid is having fun on their birthday bashing up a cake, was normalised.

 So if your little one is coming up to their first birthday, why not consider our newnumber one birthday cake instead.
 The vanilla sponge is sandwiched and frosted with our signature smooth and silky vanilla Swiss meringue buttercream, glazed with Belgian chocolate drip and decorated with a beautiful pastel buttercream piped "mosaic" - all swirly, whirly and florally.
 Put a slice of this baby in front of your baby, and I’m pretty confident you’ll get the same cute messy cake pics, without the waste.